Fuel Tanks

 2. Deformation of the tank as a result of the mounting procedures will void the warranty.
 All tanks must be fully supported during mounting.
 Do not install the tank in a location where it cannot be easily removed (such as removing floors or walls for repair or replacement).
 DO NOT FOAM THE TANKS IN PLACE!!

 3. All fuel tanks are UV stabilized and can be safely stored in the sun, however normal precautions should be exercised to prevent dust and other material from getting into the tank.
-Do not expose the tanks to temperatures greater than 180 degrees F.
+Do not expose the tanks to temperatures greater than 180 °F.

 4. Below-floor tanks fitted with wooden blocks should have neoprene straps around the blocks to allow for expansion.
 Tanks should be located in the middle of the compartment and aluminum hold down clips should be installed at an angle that allows 3/8″ clearance at the bottom of the tank.
 Stringers over the top of the tank should have neoprene padding between them and the tank.